JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What are Vector, Hashtable, LinkedList and Enumeration?

+### Vector

+The Vector class provides the capability to implement a growable array of objects.

+### Hashtabl

+The Hashtable class implements a Hashtable data structure.
+A Hashtable indexes and stores objects in a dictionary using hash codes as the object’s keys.
+Hash codes are integer values that identify objects.

+### LinkedList

+Removing or inserting elements in the middle of an array can be done using LinkedList.
+A LinkedList stores each object in a separate link whereas an array stores object references in consecutive locations.

+### Enumeration

+An object that implements the Enumeration interface generates a series of elements, one at a time.
+It has two methods, namely hasMoreElements() and nextElement().

+HasMoreElemnts() tests if this enumeration has more elements and nextElement method returns successive elements of the series.

 ## What are Transient and Volatile Modifiers?

 Transient: The transient modifier applies to variables only and it is not stored as part of its object’s Persistent state.
 Transient variables are not serialized.